theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection/sso-with-snc.md

 ### Samples
-The following example codes show how to pass the necessary parameters for an SNC connection to an ParseConnectionString object.
+The following example codes show how to pass the necessary parameters for an SNC connection to an R3Connection object.

 ****